 - Taking prescribed meds with alcohol or other drugs.

 Knowing the signs of addiction for yourself is really only helpful if you’re not in denial.
 If you’re trying to rationalize why you exhibit any of these symptoms or conditions, there’s a strong chance that you are indeed in the throes of addiction, at the very least.

 Can You Pass a Drug Test?

 One way to really reflect on your condition and find signs of addiction is to ask yourself a question: If your job asked you to take a drug test on Monday and today is Friday, would you pass?
-Seems like a simplistic approach to self-assessing, but for those on legitimate prescriptions or using cannabis medically (legitimately), it has become a bit more complex.
+It seems like a simplistic approach to self-assessing, but for those on legitimate prescriptions or using cannabis medically (legitimately), it has become a bit more complex.
 Further compounding the issue is the recent legalization of marijuana.

 This won’t come as any surprise, but there are hundreds of thousands of people who consider the recreational use of marijuana as no worse than alcohol.
 Is marijuana really a drug by today’s standards?
 Absolutely.
-The consequences of use depend upon how you use, where you use it, when you use and whether or not your job depends on being free from all substatances, including marijuana.
+The consequences of use depend upon how you use, where you use, when you use, and whether or not your job depends on being free from all substances, including marijuana.

 Because of the confusion, denial, and validation of our own actions that is part of human nature, it’s best to rely on professional assessments.
 Trained professionals know how to tell if you’re addicted and depending on the substance and your usage, can recommend treatment options that are custom-tailored to your unique situation.
 Contact Renaissance Recovery for a consultation to answer “Am I an addict?”
 You will find many substance abuse treatment programs beneficial for dependence, addiction, and substance use disorders, including: